 Spinal Stenosis Diagnosis

-Cervical foraminal stenosis can be pinpointed not only by the CT and MRI scans, but by injecting the suspicious nerve with a small volume of about 2 dozen drops of local anesthetic (selective nerve root block).
-After the injection a remission of the symptoms of cervical spinal stenosis when walking, along with true temporary weakness of the limb, is clinically diagnostic and helps the patient decide about stenosis surgery.
+Cervical foraminal stenosis can be pinpointed not only by the CT and MRI scans, but by injecting the suspicious nerve with a small volume of local anesthetic.
+This procedure is called a selective nerve root block.

 After the injection a remission of the patient's symptoms along with true temporary weakness of the limb is clinically diagnostic and can help the surgeon determine the source of symptoms, and potentially reduce the size and complexity of the surgery.